FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

    is a property of $o$, then $(x, y) \in E$ with the following exceptions:
    1. $y$ is an output property.
-3. If $x \in V$ and $y \in V$, $x = \text{ HEAD}$, $x$ represents object $o$, and $y$ is an output property $o$, then $(y, x) in E$.
+3. If $x \in V$ and $y \in V$, $x = \text{ HEAD}$, $x$ represents object $o$, and $y$ is an output property $o$, then $(y, x) \in E$.

 In FreeCAD $G$ should be acyclic to be able to do recomputes and a cycle is considered an erroneous state.

-#### Exposed properties
+#### Input properties

-Properties obtain a new status flag "Exposed" which indicates that a property can be considered outside of the object it is defined in.
-To define this, we add a second exception to clause 2. of the $E$ relation defined above: ii. $y$ is an exposed property.

-Although this is sufficient to properly define the relation for exposed properties, for the sake of clarity we can explicitly add the following clause without changing the relation:

-If $x \in V$ and $y \in V$, $x = \text{ HEAD}$, $x$ represents object $o$, $y$ is a property of $o$, and $y$ is exposed, then $(x, y) \notin E$.
-This allows objects that depend on $o$ to link to $y$ without introducing cycles.
+Properties obtain a new status flag "Input" which indicates that a property only serves as input to the document object and should not be modified in the recompute phase.
+More precisely, in the recompute phase, an input property may be written by the expression engine execute phase to make sure that the input properties have the correct value if they are based on expressions.
+Then in subsequent phases, input properties must not be written, that is, (1) in the recompute phase of the document object that includes the execute phase and (2) in the second expression engine execute phase that updates the values of the output properties.

-An example of a dependency graph is listed below from [[4](#ref4)]: The blue property is an exposed property and since HEAD does not have an edge to property Length, it is possible to link to Length from VarSet which depends on Part.
+An example of a dependency graph is listed below: The blue property is an input property and since HEAD has an edge to property Length of which we know for certain that Length cannot be modified by HEAD (so Length does not depend on HEAD), it is possible to link to Length from VarSet which depends on Part.

 ![](./assets/FEP-0010-property-deps.png)

 #### Variant Extension